freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/csharp/if/index.md

 {
 	if (anotherCondition)
 	{
-		// Do something if `anotherCondition` is ture
+		// Do something if `anotherCondition` is true
 	}
 	else
 	{